Madison moving forward with annual geese kill

 The city contracts with a division of the United States Division of Agriculture to carry out the roundup.
 It typically occurs in late June or early July, when geese are mottling and many are temporarily unable to fly.
 The birds are herded together and put into poultry crates.
 Mature geese are trucked off to poultry processing plants.
 Goslings are taken to a facility where they are euthanized with carbon dioxide.

-Mary Tefler, executive director of Alliance for Animals, calls the practice inhumane — particularly how the baby geese are killed by “putting them into a gas chamber.”
+Mary Telfer, executive director of Alliance for Animals, calls the practice inhumane — particularly how the baby geese are killed by “putting them into a gas chamber.”

 “When they gas the young ones, they literally cry out and squawk for their parents.
-The adult geese are slaughtered,” Tefler says.
+The adult geese are slaughtered,” Telfer says.
 “It’s horrific.
 When they call it a goose roundup it doesn’t sound so bad.
 But what they are doing is cruel and unnecessary.”

 The Alliance for Animals is urging residents to contact their alder and the Parks Division to stop the annual slaughter.
-Tefler doesn’t deny that geese can have a negative impact on the parks system.
+Telfer doesn’t deny that geese can have a negative impact on the parks system.
 But she says it’s telling that these geese roundups typically occur at hours when the public won’t be watching.

 “I get it.
 People who use the parks don’t want goose poop everywhere.
 But I don’t think those people are saying, ‘Hey.
-Let’s kill the geese,’” Tefler says.
+Let’s kill the geese,’” Telfer says.
 “We can deal with the problems geese create this year and then take more preventive steps next year to ensure no geese have to be killed.
 My organization is willing to help out.
 I’m confident lots of other people will, too.
 I just want to do the right thing.”

 Eric Knepp, superintendent of the city parks division, estimates that close to 200 geese will be euthanized this summer.
 The city agency is currently determining where the roundups will occur.
 Knepp says they target “high conflict areas” between humans and geese including sections of Vilas, Olin-Turville and Brittingham parks, Vilas Beach and possibly other parks with shorelines.